X9Yovix/tp7_springboot_security/README.md

   ![Home Page](img/1.png)

 - We have a custom login page with two inputs for username and password.
-While we can use `Customize::defaults()` to get the default login page provided by Spring Boot Security, we opted to create our own.
+While we can use `Customizer.withDefaults()` to get the default login page provided by Spring Boot Security, we opted to create our own.

   ![Login Page](img/2.png)